WinNamedPipesLib Package

 The _README.txt states: “you MUST call AsyncClose on the client side, otherwise the connection is left alive when the object goes out of scope”.

-Either let the NamedPipeClientConnection object terminate cleanly through its Class_Terminate (which calls AsyncClose automatically) or call AsyncClose yourself before dropping the last reference.
+Either let the NamedPipeClientConnection object terminate cleanly through its Class_Terminate (which calls AsyncClose automatically) or call AsyncClose explicitly before dropping the last reference.
 Holding a reference forever — for example in a long-lived module-level Collection — without calling AsyncClose keeps the underlying pipe handle open and the IOCP thread alive.

 Discovering pipes